This article is part of a larger series on Payroll Services.

-- Affordably priced plan: For $29 plus $5 per employee monthly, you get full service payroll with unlimited pay runs.
-While Roll by ADP costs the same as Square Payroll, we recommend Square if you need employee benefits, tip reporting, and integration options with QuickBooks Online and time tracking solutions—Roll by ADP has none of these.
+- Affordably priced plan: For $29 plus $5 per employee monthly, you get full-service payroll with unlimited pay runs.
+While Roll by ADP costs the same as Square Payroll, we recommend Square if you need employee benefits, tip reporting, and integration options with accounting and time tracking solutions—Roll by ADP has none of these.

 - Next-day payments: What’s great about Roll by ADP is that it provides next-day direct deposits to its clients automatically, including a same-day option if the deposit is via manual check.
-This is comparable to QuickBooks Payroll although QuickBooks’ same-day option includes direct deposit; you also have to subscribe to a premium plan to access it whereas Roll by ADP includes it under its one plan.
+This is comparable to Fingercheck, but you have to subscribe to the highest plan to access it, whereas Roll by ADP includes it under its one plan.

 Still not seeing what you’re looking for?
-Check out our guide on the best payroll software.
+Check out our guide to the best payroll software for small businesses.

 How We Chose the Best Payroll Apps